-In order to demonstrate if the cluster in MUV-10 might be compatible with the incorporation of other transition-metal ions to access chemical compositions not accessible by direct synthesis, we next attempted the same experiments in the presence of Co2+.
-Soaking of MUV-10(Ca) in methanolic solutions of Co(NO3)2·6H2O (0.2 M) at 65 °C resulted in the formation of a pink solid already after 10 days.
-In comparison to partial replacement for the Mn case, the EDX analysis revealed that after this time metal exchange became quantitative for the case of Co with only slight traces of unexchanged calcium, close to 0.1% (Figure 2b, bottom).
-Quantitative metathesis has been reported for labile [Cd4O]6+ units22 in MOF single crystals, but this drastic increase in substitution on moving from Mn2+ to Co2+ was unanticipated.
+In order to demonstrate if the cluster in MUV-10 might be compatible with the incorporation of other transition metal ions to access chemical compositions not accessible by direct synthesis, we next attempted the same experiments in presence of Co2+.
+Soaking of MUV-10(Ca) in methanolic solutions of Co(NO3)2·6 H2O (0.2M) at 65 °C resulted in the formation of a pink solid already after 10 days.
+Compared to partial replacement for the Mn case, the EDX analysis revealed that after this time metal exchange becomes quantitative for the case of Co with only slight traces of unexchanged calcium close to 0.1 % (Figure 2b, bottom).
+Quantitative metathesis has been reported for labile [Cd4O]6+ units22 in MOF single crystals, but this drastic increase in substitution when moving from Mn2+ to Co2+ was unanticipated.
 To investigate its origin, we inspected the crystals with SEM after the reaction.
-In comparison to transmetalation with Mn, which does not influence the original morphology, reaction with cobalt induces the formation of a cluster of micrometersized crystals with an octahedral morphology that completely occupy the original space of the seeding MUV-10(Ca) crystal (Figure 2c, bottom).
+Compared to transmetalation with Mn, that does not influence the original morphology, reaction with cobalt induces the formation of a cluster of micrometric crystals with octahedral morphology that completely occupy the original space of the seeding MUV-10(Ca) crystal (Figure 2c, bottom).
 EDX mapping of the crystals is again consistent with the formation of a single phase with a homogeneous distribution of Ti and Co throughout the newly formed crystals and complete depletion of Ca. However, PXRD reveals the complete transformation of the original material into a new phase that displays high crystallinity (Figure 2d, bottom).
-Rather than metal exchange, in the
+Rather than metal exchange, in the presence of Co2+, MUV-10(Ca) seems to act as a templating scaffold that directs the growth of a new phase we will refer to as MUV-101(Co).
+In fact, PXRD Rietveld refinement of this newly formed phase confirmed that transmetalation induces a topological change for the formation of a heterometallic titanium-organic framework isostructural to MIL-100 (zeotipic mtn topology; Supporting Section S4.4).13